Danielewicz-code/PEI-Buildings-1968-Mask-R-CNN/README.md

 ![Detection 1](images/result1.png)

 ![Detection 2](images/result2.png)

+## Data analysis
+As we entered the analysing phase one of the ways to represent our data was creating a visual and numeric representation of the following:

+* House_N: Represents total number of houses per lot
+* House_AveM2: Represents average `m2` of houses footprint per lot
+* Barn_N: Represents total number of barns per lot
+* Barn_AveM2: Represents average `m2` of barns footprint per lot
+* Out_N: Represents total number of out buildings per lot
+* Out_AveM2: Represents average `m2` of out buildings footprint per lot

+With these metrics we can see the hotspots represented on each lot. as previously thought this uncovers phenomena like the potato belt where theres a higher concentration of farms on the middle-west part of the island.
+Results from here are in ! [[Detection 3]](v1.pdf)

 ## Technologies Utilized
 Key open-source libraries critical to this project include PyTorch, torchvision, rasterio, shapely, geojson, geopandas, and numpy.